-- Produced after administrative checks and scrutineering - Signed by the clerk of the course at 1st stewards' meeting and published at time in supplementary regulations - Gives start times for all competitors which may be paired times - Footnote denotes 'Subject to rescrutineering' (WRC Article 46.2.1)
+- Produced after post-qualifying selection of start positions (where applicable) or, for asphalt rallies after administrative checks and scrutineering. - Signed by the clerk of the course after approval by the stewards and published at time in supplementary regulations - Gives start times for all competitors which may be paired times - Footnote denotes 'Subject to rescrutineering' (WRC Art.
+47.2.1)